newmuis/amphtml-story/CONTRIBUTING.md

 If you find a bug in AMP, please [file a GitHub issue](https://github.com/ampproject/amphtml/issues/new).
 Members of the community are regularly monitoring issues and will try to fix open bugs quickly according to our [prioritization guidelines](https://github.com/ampproject/amphtml/blob/master/contributing/issue-priorities.md).

 The best bug reports provide a detailed description of the issue (including screenshots if possible), step-by-step instructions for predictably reproducing the issue, and possibly even a working example that demonstrates the issue.

+### Questions about AMP

+Questions about how to use AMP or other general questions about AMP should be asked on [Stack Overflow under the AMP HTML tag](http://stackoverflow.com/questions/tagged/amp-html) instead of filing an issue here.

+Questions and issues related to Google Search should be asked on [Google's AMP forum](https://goo.gl/utQ1KZ).

 ### Suggestions and feature requests